hmmohsin/DAS/README.md

 2- Instantiate [experiment profile](https://www.emulab.net/portal/instantiate.php?profile=Hadoop-Single-New&project=TuftsCC&version=7) by choosing **next**, **next**, and then **finish**.
 The swap-in will take few seconds.\
 3- Once the experiment is ready, click on the *List View*.
 This will show the list of nodes provisioned for this experiment. \
 4- Use ssh command information and your favourit ssh client to login to node with ID *C-1*\
+5- Change user to root *sudo su root*
-5- clone DAS code *git clone https://github.com/hmmohsin/DAS.git* under your emulab home directory (e.g. /users/peter/)\
+6- clone DAS code *git clone https://github.com/hmmohsin/DAS.git* under your emulab home directory (e.g. /users/peter/)\
-6- *cd DAS* and *make*\
+7- *cd DAS* and *make*\
-7- *cd run && ./run.sh* This script will setup hadoop cluster, generate dummy data files and upload that data into hdfs cluster.
+8- *cd run && ./run.sh* This script will setup hadoop cluster, generate dummy data files and upload that data into hdfs cluster.
 With defualt settings the script will generate 10000 files of 10MB each.
 This step will take upto 30 minutes.
 To change the number of files change **fileCount=10000** to desired number in **run/run.sh**\.
-8- *cd ../METADATA && python gen_metaFile.py hdfs* This will fetch files metadata from HDFS namenode to local node, bypassing the need to contact namenode for each get request.
+9- *cd ../METADATA && python gen_metaFile.py hdfs* This will fetch files metadata from HDFS namenode to local node, bypassing the need to contact namenode for each get request.

 ### Configuration
 To evaluate different duplication schemes under different settings, *CONFIG* directory contains *exp.conf* file which provides various configuration parameters.
 Most of these parameters take an integer input.
 The following config are some of the parameters supported to cover a range of experiments:\